thriveweb/great-start-elc/content/pages/team-members.md

-      Inclusion and cultural understanding is an important part of the curriculum, as a result family involvement is important and encouraged, as such families are well informed and welcomed participates in all activities at our centre.
+      Inclusion and cultural understanding is an important part of the curriculum.
+As a result, family involvement is important and encouraged and families are well informed and welcomed to participate in all activities at our centre.
 Ongoing communication with families is necessary to continue to meet the needs of children in our care.